2 killed in central Fresno after driver tries to flee police, slams into another car

-FRESNO, Calif.
-(KFSN) -- A man trying to get away from police in central Fresno ran a red light and slammed into a vehicle in the middle of an intersection, killing both himself and the other driver.

-Investigators say officers tried to pull over a vehicle around 4:30 on Thursday afternoon but the driver sped away.
+Investigators say officers tried to pull over a vehicle for expired registration around 4:30 on Thursday afternoon at Belmont at Roeding Park, but the driver sped away.

 Minutes later, that same driver crashed into a car near Palm and Clinton.